fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 Claris eventually lost interest in Apple II products, and licensed AppleWorks to Quality Computers, which released v4 and v5 in the early 1990s.

-AppleWorks GS shares little but the name with AppleWorks (sometimes called "AppleWorks Classic" to differentiate it from AWGS and the Mac/Windows ClarisWorks products that were eventually renamed to AppleWorks).
-AWGS started out as GS Works, developed by StyleWare.
+AppleWorks GS shares little but the name with AppleWorks.
+AWGS started out as GS Works, developed by StyleWare, and was renamed after being purchased by Claris.

+Claris developed integrated office suites for the Macintosh and Windows, called ClarisWorks.
+After Claris was absorbed back into Apple, the programs were renamed to "AppleWorks".
+The original AppleWorks is sometimes called "AppleWorks Classic" to differentiate it from the Mac/Windows products and AWGS.

+## File Details ##

+The three types of files have very different structures, but they all end with $ff $ff.
+The file type notes describe the file contents of v3.0 files in detail.

+All multi-byte integers are stored in little-endian order.

 ### ProDOS Auxiliary Type ###